kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <li class="post__list-item" style="list-style-type:disc;"><b>JavaScript unit testing:</b> JavaScript was initially created to be a beginner's programming language so it didn't require a culture of unit testing.
 JS has matured past the beginner level, so this simplicity is gone.
 Almost all prospective employers expect <i>some</i> unit test knowledge among candidates...not guru-level knowledge but SOME knowledge.</li>
 <li class="post__list-item" style="list-style-type:disc;"><b>React and its ecosystem:</b> We'll discuss this in depth in the next list item ;)</li>
 <li class="post__list-item" style="list-style-type:disc;"><b>Angular version 2 and higher:</b> Many businesses added Angular to their codebases before React got big.
 That legacy code is still out there and those businesses are hiring developers to maintain it as well as migrate it over to React.</li>
-<li class="post__list-item" style="list-style-type:disc;"><b>Intermediate level JavaScript:</b> If you know React and/or Angular, then employers expect your JS knowledge to be better than basic.
+<li class="post__list-item" style="list-style-type:disc;"><b>Intermediate level JavaScript knowledge:</b> If you know React and/or Angular, then employers expect your JS knowledge to be better than basic.
 You should know how to use <code>fetch</code>, <code>try/catch</code> and how to get info from JS data structures using loops.
 All this should be second nature to you.</li>
 <li class="post__list-item" style="list-style-type:disc;"><b>Code deployment via cloud-based apps and services:</b> We'll discuss this in depth in the last list item ;)</li>
 </ul>
 </li>